Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Started working on `table` module.
 Tables are now scrollable by default.
 - Coded desktop view for `table`, no `@media` queries in there yet, but there will be more sooner rather than later.
 - Added mobile view for tables, fully functional, no problems, still missing `.horizontal` and `.striped` (also `.hoverable` ?) and variablization.

+## 20180103

+- Added `.horizontal` `table` elements, optimized for minimal size.
+Some variables are missing and unset but overall both normal and `.horizontal` tables should work properly now on desktop as well as on mobile.